doctrine/data-fixtures/README.md

 To enforce that both of these methods are properly implemented, Doctrine Fixtures library provides a contract (interface) that you can follow: `Doctrine\Fixture\Fixture`.

-Here is a simple example of an hypotetical fixture responsible to create a file.
+Here is a simple example of an hypothetical fixture responsible to create a file.

 ```php
 <?php